Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 How To Make These Bad Boys

-Preheat your oven to 375°F and line a baking sheet with parchment paper.
-Mix your dry ingredients first — flour, oats, rice, parsley, turmeric — then pour in the eggs, broth, and olive oil.
-Work the mixture until it holds together but isn’t sticky.
-Roll into 1-inch balls and place them 1 inch apart on your sheet.
+Preheat oven to 375˚F. Line a baking sheet with parchment paper.
+In a large bowl, combine the flour, oats, rice, parsley, and turmeric; stir well.
+Add the eggs, broth, and oil; stir until a soft dough forms.
+Work the mixture until it holds together but is not sticky.
+Roll into 1-inch balls and place 1 inch apart on the prepared baking sheet.

-Bake for 20-25 minutes until firm to the touch.
-The parsley keeps their breath fresh — real talk, this feature alone is worth it, which means fewer “dog breath” moments on your couch.
+You bake the pies for only 20-25 minutes until they are firm to the touch.
+The parsley keeps their breath fresh.
+That alone is worth it!
+Fewer dog breath moments on your couch.

 Freeze extras in a zip-lock bag for up to 3 months.
 Pull them straight from frozen into his bowl — no thawing needed.